Hadokane/CI_PP1_Oversights/README.md

 Iframes will be made responsive using CSS to meet user expectations and fit comfortably on all screen sizes.

+The navigation bar also houses two additional pages that link to external websites:
+- Video which links to Youtube.
+- Store which links to the Bandcamp Merchandise page.

+This is to encourage the user to follow the band on these platforms.
+Further promoting the band's social media and providing interaction opportunities for the user.

 **Visual Separation**

 Visual separation is achieved between sections of the website through the use of <"HR"> tags to create dividing lines.
 This simple visual, intuitively tells the user when one section ends and another begins.